Ghini/ghini.desktop/doc/report.rst

 .. image:: images/report-from-template-dialog.png

+You have already selected your objects in the main window, you now here select the report template you need, and press on Execute to produce your report.
+Ghini will open the report in the corresponding application.

+Ghini comes with a few sample package-templates, and it lets you **activate** your own user-templates.

-Ghini lets you **activate** available reports, and give them the name that makes most sense to you.
-Click on ``Add``, choose a formatter template, and type the name by which you want to activate it.
+To activate your own template, click on ``Add``, choose the file that contains your template, and type the name by which you want to activate it.
 Activated templates are static, once configured you are not expected to alter them.
+Deactivating a template amounts to deleting it from your installation.
+You cannot delete a package-template, but you can overrule one with your own.

+Package-templates are integral part of the installation.
+User-templates are in your custom data, together with your ghini configuration, your sqlite databases and your plant pictures, if you let ghini keep them in the default location.
+Package-templates will be overwritten if you update your installation, User-templates are persistent as long as you stay in the same production line (say, ghini-3.1).

-Choosing a formatter template implies a template language.  ghini.desktop supports two template languages:
+Choosing a formatter template implies a template language.  ghini.desktop supports three template languages:
-Mako and XSL.
-There is only one formatting engine handling the Mako template language, while during installation you indicated which of the several XSL formatting engines you wanted to have, if any.
+Jinja2, Mako and XSL.
+There is only one formatting engine handling the Jinja2 template language, and the same goes for Mako.
+During installation you indicated which of the several XSL formatting engines you wanted to have, if any.

 Expand the ``Details`` section to see some information about the selected formatter template.